epic-dev/snake-game/README.md

 ```

 ### Running the Game
-Start the game on http://localhost:5173/
+Run the game on http://localhost:5173/ in development mode

 ### Controls
 - Press `Space` to start/pause the game.